peteroupc/peteroupc.github.io/randomnotes.md

 Assuming that we only have&mdash;

-- a list of probabilities that sum to 1, and
-- `UnfairCoin(p)`, a "biased coin" which returns true with _known_ probability `p` and false otherwise (such as `ZeroOrOne` or `RNDU01() < p`),

-then there are at least two ways to choose a random item with the given probabilities.
-Both algorithms are given in the following pseudocode (see the [**_Stack Overflow_ question**](https://stackoverflow.com/questions/62806441/can-i-achieve-weighted-randomness-with-a-function-that-returns-weighted-booleans) by Daniel Kaplan):

-    // Uses iteration.
-Has linear time complexity, or
-    // has expected constant time complexity instead
-    // if the weights are sorted in descending order.
-    METHOD Algorithm1(weights)
-       cumu=1.0 // Total of unsampled probabilities
-       for i in 0...size(weights)
-          if UnfairCoin(weights[i]/cumu): return i
-          cumu=cumu-weights[i]
-       end
-    END METHOD

-    METHOD Algorithm2(weights)
-      while true
-       // Lumbroso's Fast Dice Roller
-       s=size(weights)-1
-       x = 1; y = 0
-       while true
-         x = x * 2
-         y = y * 2 + UnfairCoin(0.5)
-         if x > s
-           if y <= s: break
-           x = x - s - 1
-           y = y - s - 1
-          end
-         end
-       end
-       if UnfairCoin(weights[y]): return y
-      end
-    END METHOD

-(Note that both algorithms are exact if only rational numbers are allowed for probabilities, such as with the `ZeroOrOne` method.)

-Assuming that we only have&mdash;

 - a list of non-negative integer weights (that need not sum to 1), and
 - a "biased coin" which returns true with _unknown_ probability of heads and false otherwise,